-- Draw Against Commissions: A draw against commission is a payment that is credited, in whole or in part, against future commissions.
+- Draw Against Commissions: A draw against commission is a payment of credit, in whole or in part, against future commissions.
 These typically function as an advance.
 Draws are only reconcilable against future commissions; should an employee leave the company, he or she does not have to repay this.
 Recoupment is illegal unless explicitly included in the employment contract.

-- Bonus: Any money given to an employee at the discretion of the employer is considered a bonus.
-Money given for job duties performed is commissions.
+- Bonus: Any money an employer gives to an employee at their own discretion is a bonus.
+Money given for job duties they perform is considered commission.

 What happens if my employer does not pay me my money?

 If your employer fails to pay you your money or follow the regulations set forth under Section 191-C, Payment of sales commission, the employer is liable in a civil action for double the damages incurred.
 You may also be able to recover reasonable attorney’s fees, court costs, and disbursements.

 These cases can be difficult, but that doesn’t mean your rightfully earned commission should stay in the hands of your employer.